JohnTerragnoli/ECE383_Lab01/README.md

 Show the h_synch going high, low, high, and related h count.
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab01/master/pictures/h_synch_tb.PNG "h_synch tb")

+It is hard to tell from the diagram, but the pertinent measurements are below:
+Fall Time:26.3us
+Rise Time: 30.1us

 Show the h count rolling over causing the v count to increment
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab01/master/pictures/rollOver.PNG "roll over")

+It is hard to tell from the diagram, but the pertinent measurements are below: rollover time: 32.02us

 Show the v_synch going high, low, high, and related v count.
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab01/master/pictures/v_synch_tb.PNG "v_synch tb")

+It is hard to tell from the diagram, but the pertinent measurements are below:
+Fall Time:15.86ms
+Rise Time: 15.744ms

+Also, in addition to the VGA testbench, I also used a testbench for the double counter to ensure that it was working properly.
+Below are the screenshots proving the rollover of the first and second place in the double counter.

 #Files

+All of the files used in the lab can be seen below:

 1. [cascadeCounter.vhd](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab01/master/code/cascadeCounter.vhd)
 2. [cascadeCounter_tb.vhd](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab01/master/code/cascadeCounter_tb.vhd)